markdewing/GPU_internals/LLVM_Openmp_offload.md

 The [clang-offload-wrapper](https://clang.llvm.org/docs/ClangOffloadWrapper.html) tool embeds device code into the host file.

+### Targets
+How to know what value to use for `-fopenmp-targets`?

+There most definitive list is in https://github.com/llvm/llvm-project/blob/main/openmp/libomptarget/CMakeLists.txt

 ### Runtime debugging

 To get debugging information from the OpenMP library, configure LLVM with `-DLIBOMPTARGET_ENABLE_DEBUG=1` and set the enviroment variable `LIBOMPTARGET_DEBUG=1` at runtime.